OpenMANET/atakmaps/projects/mvum/readme.md

 5) Check `outputs/` for per-state KML/KMZ:
    - `MVUM_{STATE}_trails.kml`, `MVUM_{STATE}_roads.kml`, and combined `MVUM_{STATE}.kmz`.
    - `MVUM_states.zip` bundles all per-state KMZs.

+Prebuilt maps (no build needed)
+- Grab the latest release: <https://github.com/OpenMANET/atakmaps/releases>
+- Download `MVUM_states.zip`, unzip it, and import the state KMZ files into ATAK.
+Importing one KMZ at a time tends to perform best.

 Notes
 - Generation is always per-state; non-state/full-dataset output is not supported.